-No joke, when I think of perfect, outdoor puffy blankets.
-I think of Rumpl.
-I think of fog swirling in the trees.
-Maybe an artfully framed railroad.
-Beautifully draped over a beautiful person.
+No When I think of perfect, outdoor puffy blankets, I think of Rumpl.
+I think of fog swirling in the trees, or an artfully framed railroad.
 They’ve got that image on lock.
 Then I think of the price of that blanket.
 I think about how my aesthetic is frantically digging poo holes, ripping holes in clothing, and not showering.
-Then I realize that maybe the Rumpl is not for me.
-Thankfully Therm-a-Rest introduced their affordable line of tech blankets for 2016.
+Then I realize that Rumpl is not for me.
+Thankfully Therm-a-Rest introduced their affordable line of tech blankets which includes the Stellar Blanket.

 This was sent to me for review.